uwitzig/tutorial-kafka-and-functions-on-ibm-cloud/README.md

 __Note__: The service credentials have been removed after this tutorial.
 Therefore the api_key in the example above is not anymore valid.

-## Get and configure IBM Cloud Function to comsume messages
+## Get and configure IBM Cloud Function to consume messages

 <h4>Task 10) Go to IBM Cloud Functions and check your current namespace</h4>